 Your loved one may already need your support with everyday activities.
-On top of that, an HF diagnosis generally calls for life changes to help manage the condition, including: taking medicines, changing diet, and following an activity plan—all exactly as the doctor recommends.
+On top of that, a Heart Failure diagnosis generally calls for life changes to help manage the condition, including: taking medicines, changing diet, and following an activity plan—all exactly as the doctor recommends.

-At the same time, don’t overlook the stress, anxiety, and depression that may go with HF.
-People with HF may have an emotional reaction.
+At the same time, don’t overlook the stress, anxiety, and depression that may go with Heart Failure.
+People with Heart Failure may have an emotional reaction.
 You’ll want to be there for your loved one.
 And seek help if you see them wrestling with negative feelings.

-When a patient is discharged after being in the hospital with HF, your role as caregiver is especially important.
-There’s research to show that having the support of a circle of family and friends can help people with HF stay out of the hospital longer and help them keep taking their medicine as prescribed.
+When a patient is discharged after being in the hospital with Heart Failure, your role as caregiver is especially important.
+There’s research to show that having the support of a circle of family and friends can help people with Heart Failure stay out of the hospital longer and help them keep taking their medicine as prescribed.

 Many caregivers live in the same house, or down the street.
 But what if you don’t?
 It may put a different kind of strain on you.
 You may not be able to look in every day—let alone several times a day.
 But there’s still plenty you can do.

-Family and friends will all want to know about HF—as well as you and the patient.
+Family and friends will all want to know about Heart Failure—as well as you and the patient.
 Take charge of putting together the information and resources that can answer everyone’s questions and concerns.

-Build a reliable care team for your loved one with HF: you, family, friends, and paid care staff.
+Build a reliable care team for your loved one with Heart Failure: you, family, friends, and paid care staff.
 Assign responsibilities based on individuals’ experience, skills, and location.
 You may need to find health care professionals or support groups.